How to Run a Business from Home Legally: Permits You Need

 Because you have to pay sales tax for any business you operate, the sales tax license becomes absolutely necessary.
 Make sure that you have it covered before starting your home business.

-Four things you need when you run a business from your home
+Four things you need when you Run your Home Business

-Still, confused about whether your home business is legal or illegal?
+Still, confused about how to run a business from home legally?
 We hope the answers to these four most commonly asked questions will help clear your doubts.
 Read on!

 1. Do I Really need permission to set up my business from home?